 Massive Open Online Courses (MOOCs) have revolutionised distance learning.
 They have been used by the library community as an education opportunity to reach a wider, geographically dispersed audience.
 Books, journals, blog posts, webinars have discussed MOOCs and their impact on library and information science skills.
 Indeed, the topic was discussed using an Italian case study at IFLA CPDWL last year.

 Research for this post took me to The Hyperlinked Library, which is an open, participatory institution that welcomes user input and creativity.
 It says it is built on human connections and conversations, and contains some useful resources.
 This is definitely something to investigate if you are looking to improve your library management skills - and you’re on a budget.

 One information professional recommended MOOC provider Future Learn.
 It cover many different topics and partners with top universities and well known organisations.
 You never know, you may find a completely new career direction there!

 I’ve already mentioned webinars on YouTube, however once you start looking there is a wealth of quality information on there.
 I’ve recently subscribed to the Programming Librarian for ideas.
 These videos can often inspire you to create your own ‘how to’ for end-users.

-We are getting accustomed to online conferences.
+We are almost accustomed to online conferences.
 Although they lack the networking, obligatory tea & biscuits, and social aspect of physically being there, the learning opportunities are valuable.
-People are still in the early days of putting on virtual conferences so it's very much trial and error.

 Personally I enjoyed the recent bite size BIALL conference where they delivered around 10 short papers over two days.
 The sessions lasted about an hour and a half, but these tasters gave the audience the key points.